Nikki Estes, CAP, E-RYT

 Nikki has expanded her expertise becoming at Certified Ayurvedic Practitioner (CAP) and Ayuryoga Therapist as well as a member of the National Ayurvedic Medical Association (NAMA).
 In 2013 she continued her studies under Ayurvedic Doctors in Coimbatore, India.

-Nikki leads many workshops and lectures in the Waukesha and Milwaukee area and has been featured in local publications.
+Nikki leads many workshops and lectures in Wisconsin and has been featured in local publications.

 Nikki's goal is to increase one's well-being and to help bring balance and health to the mind, body and spirit to all she practices with regardless of life style or fitness level.
 Yoga and Ayurveda are practices for every BODY.